waelhammoudeh/overpass-4-slackware/migrate_to_planet_update/OP_FROM_PLANET.md

    $ echo "region-data_2025-09-09.osm.pbf" > region/target.name
 ```

-The file "region-data_2025-09-09.osm.pbf" itself should be in the "region/extract"
+The file "region-data_2025-09-09.osm.pbf" itself should be placed in the "region/extract"
 directory.

 Region change files and their corresponding state.txt files are written to replication